 A scholarship fund has been established by Ulster Savings Bank through which returning or transferring SUNY Ulster students with cumulative averages of at least 3.3 will be eligible for awards.
 The recipients must have taken at least 12 credits at SUNY Ulster.

 Ulster Savings Charitable Foundation Scholarship awarded through the Ulster Savings Bank

 The Ulster Savings Charitable Foundation is awarding scholarships to community minded students in good academic standing.
 Students eligible to apply for this scholarship must be a high school graduating senior or undergraduate college student who plans to attend a college or university in Ulster, Dutchess, Greene, Orange or Columbia Counties.
 Each scholarship is awarded to a student with a demonstrated background of community service, extracurricular activity and a 3.0 academic record.

 Grace E. VanBenschoten Scholarship

-Established through a generous bequest by Grace E. VanBenschoten, a scholarship fund in her name enables the Ulster Community College Foundation, Inc. to award scholarships to deserving SUNY Ulster students.
+Established through a generous bequest by Grace E. VanBenschoten, a scholarship fund in her name enables the Ulster Community College Foundation, Inc. to award scholarships to deserving students.
 There has been no criteria stated as to recipient status or program of study.

 Charles A. Vosper Memorial Scholarship